MattechLab/monalisa/_sources/3-1_example1.rst.txt

 The first step is to compute **coil sensitivity maps**, which describe how each coil "sees" the object being scanned.
 This is crucial for proper reconstruction.

-For this step, we use the provided `coilSensitivityEstimation.m` script.
+For this step, we use the provided `coilSensitivityEstimation_script.m` script that can be found in monalisa/demo/script_demo/script_tutorial_1.
 The only parameter you need to adjust is the **virtual Cartesian grid size** (`N_u`).

 .. note::